gandhi56/gandhi56.github.io/md/econ102/lec1.md

     * transfer payments are payments from the government to individuals for programs that don't involve a purchase of goods and services
   * **budget deficit** is the amount of money a government spends beyond its revenue
   * **budget surplus** is the amount of revenue a government brings in beyond what it spends
+  * debt is the cumulative sum of all deficits and surpluses
 * **Government debt**
   * benefits
     * allows govt to be flexible when something unexpected happens